School Fees

 *Note, discounts listed above do not apply to scholarship holders.

-** Eligible cards must be in the name of the parent/guardian responsible for payment of the school fees & will list children covered by the card.
+** Eligible cards must be in the name of the parent/guardian responsible for payment of the school fees and will list children covered by the card.

 Assistance with Fees